fluves/pywaterinfo/.github/CONTRIBUTING.rst

 ===========================

 First of all, thanks for considering contributing to pywaterinfo!
-It's people like you that make it rewarding for us - the project :ref:`authors` - to work on pydov.
+It's people like you that make it rewarding for us - the project :ref:`authors` - to work on pywaterinfo.

 .. _maintainers: .